johanneskastl/ansible-role-set_fau_ntp_servers/README.md

 Role Variables
 --------------

-- `chronyd_service`: The name of the chronyd service, by default 'chronyd'.
+- `chronyd_service`: The name of the chronyd service, by default 'chronyd' (only used on SLES15 or newer).
+- `ntpd_service`: The name of the ntpd service, by default 'ntpd' (only used on SLES12).
 - `list_of_ntp_servers`: A list of ntp servers.

 Dependencies